Unified theory of classical and quantum ergotropy

 What is the maximal amount of energy that can be extracted from a thermally isolated system by means of a cyclical external driving?
 And what is the driving that achieves such maximal energy extraction?

-These questions are in the limelight of current investigation in the field of quantum thermodynamics \cite{Gemmer09Book,Binder18Book,Deffner19Book,Campbell25arXiv} where they naturally emerge in the study of quantum batteries \cite{Alicki13PRE87,Binder15NJP17,Ferraro18PRL120,Campaioli24RMP96}, quantum heat engines \cite{Quan07PRE76,Allahverdyan08PRE77,Allahverdyan13PRL111,Campisi15NJP17,Cangemi24PR1087} and dynamic cooling \cite{Allahverdyan10PRE81,Allahverdyan11PRE84,Park16inbook16,Oftelie24PRXQ5}.
-While addressing these questions for quantum systems has a long history \cite{Hatsopoulos76FP6b} they took momentum only with the work of Allahverdyan \emph{et al.} \cite{Allahverdyan04EPL67}, who coined the expression ``ergotropy'' for the maximal energy extractable from a quantum thermally isolated system, and provided its analytical expression along with the expression of the according "ergotropy extracting" unitary operator, see Eqs. (\ref{eq:optimal-U},\ref{eq:q-ergotropy}) below.
+These questions are in the limelight of current investigation in the field of quantum thermodynamics \cite{Gemmer09Book,Binder18Book,Deffner19Book,Campbell26QST11} where they naturally emerge in the study of quantum batteries \cite{Alicki13PRE87,Binder15NJP17,Ferraro18PRL120,Campaioli24RMP96,Ferraro26NRP}, quantum heat engines \cite{Quan07PRE76,Allahverdyan08PRE77,Allahverdyan13PRL111,Campisi15NJP17,Cangemi24PR1087} and dynamic cooling \cite{Allahverdyan10PRE81,Allahverdyan11PRE84,Park16inbook16,Oftelie24PRXQ5,Xuereb25PRXQ6}.
+The concept of maximal energy extractable from a thermally isolated system was first introduced, in the context of quantum theory, in 1976 in Ref. \cite{Hatsopoulos76FP6b} where the expression ``adiabatic availability' was used to denote it.
+However the topic took momentum only later with the work of Allahverdyan \emph{et al.} \cite{Allahverdyan04EPL67}, who coined the expression ``ergotropy'' for the same quantity, and provided its analytical expression along with the expression of the according "ergotropy extracting" unitary operator, see Eqs. (\ref{eq:optimal-U},\ref{eq:q-ergotropy}) below.

-Most notably the ergotropy extraction problem has been long studied for classical systems as well.
-For example, in the field of plasma physics, where, e.g., the recovery of the maximal amount of energy from a plasma of fusion products constitutes a pressing practical challenge \cite{Dodin05PLA341,Helander17JPP83,Kolmes20PRE102,Qin25PRE11,Helander24JPP90}.

-In the pioneering and elegantly succinct work of Ref. \cite{Gardner63PF6} Gardner pinpointed the fundamental principles that guide the calculation of the maximal energy extraction from a classical system by means of phase space volume preserving maps, a.k.a.
-"Gardner free energy" \cite{Dodin05PLA341,Helander17JPP83}.
-As pointed out recently \cite{Qin25PRE11} any volume preserving map can be arbitrarily well approximated by a symplectic map, therefore, formally, the Gardner free energy is indeed the maximal energy that can be extracted by a Hamiltonian flow, i.e., the classical ergotropy.
-Therefore, as of today, determining the classical ergotropy is a problem with a known solution.